 Social identity theory

 Letterboxd has managed to tap into the power of social identity theory with some of the features available within their Patron tier.
 Patron members will have their “name up in lights” on the Patrons page, which allows the community to view their profile and they receive the gratitude from Letterboxd HQ.
-Patron members are more likely to have elevated feelings of prestige and exclusivity seeing their name displayed for all the community on the Patrons page.
+As loyalty experts, we know Patron members are more likely to have elevated feelings of prestige and exclusivity seeing their name displayed for all the community on the Patrons page.

 Letterboxd haven’t set out to create a loyalty program.
 However, their paid subscription tiers demonstrate certain loyalty biases and psychologies.
 Being able to log movies and add movies to your watchlist is really easy and members are provided with a great user experience within an app that has a clean user interface.

 There are already a couple of great suggestions to improve the personalisation.
 The improvements I would look forward to would be matching members with similar taste and generating film recommendations based on history, à la Netflix.

 In conclusion, Letterboxd have proven that personalisation is an effective way to drive loyalty and repeated engagement within a brand or platform.